Visualization options reference — every control in every builder

 If you're stuck

-"Where did that option go?" — usually the answer is chart type.
+"Where did that option go?" — for charts the answer is usually the chart type.

 Display as Spline isn't there